 For this adventure, all you need are sturdy shoes, kayaks (or whatever mode of transport you use to get to Chinaman’s Hat), sunscreen and water!

 If you decide to spend the day on Chinaman’s Hat just know that Kualoa Regional Park closes its gates around 8 so you will be locked in if you stay too late.
 Right across the street from Kualoa Regional Park is where we went Ziplining at Kualoa Ranch!
-Also, if you enjoy kayaking, check out my Outrigger Canoe Adventure to the Mokulua Islands!
+Also, if you enjoy kayaking, check out my Outrigger Canoe Adventure to the Mokulua Island near Lanikai Beach.

 Where to stay on Oahu